NorthernMechatronics/tflm_digits/README.md

 resolver.AddQuantize();
 ```

-If you choose to use an operation either not currently within AllOpsResolver – that is, it exists in Tensorflow Core but not in Tensorflow Lite, you must first verify whether [Tensorflow Lite already supports it](https://www.tensorflow.org/mlir/tfl_ops).
+If you choose to use an operation not currently within AllOpsResolver – that is, it exists in Tensorflow Core but not in Tensorflow Lite, you must first verify whether [Tensorflow Lite already supports it](https://www.tensorflow.org/mlir/tfl_ops).
 If it exists, you need to quantize the model with that given operation after training, and explicitly declare it using the function `tflite::MicroMutableOpResolver AddCustom()`.
 If you need to create a custom operator, you will need to follow the steps in [building and testing your own](https://www.tensorflow.org/lite/guide/ops_compatibility) before importing it into the model.

 In general, [Tensorflow Lite does not recommend building your own operations](https://www.tensorflow.org/lite/guide/ops_compatibility) unless needed for performance and size reasons.